 Blockchain based technology has experienced impressive growth over the past five years.
 It went from being ignored or unheard of, to becoming a buzz phrase in the innovation and securing the technological world.
-Before it was researched only by startups.
-Today it is at the top of the agenda of major multinational companies including the likes of Microsoft, Google, Apple, Amazon and IBM, as well as all leading fintech firms.
+While before it was researched only by startups, today it is at the top of the agenda of major multinational companies including the likes of Microsoft, Google, Apple, Amazon and IBM, as well as all leading fintech firms.
 It is fair to say that blockchain technology has demonstrated its potential to shake up the financial world, with as wide a revolution as that experienced when the internet came to be.
 It is therefore for good reason that the fintech industry and governments are jumping on the bandwagon to capitalise on the technology and pioneer its potential.

 But it is not only the financial world that can benefit.
 With its relatively low cost of maintenance, increased transparency, lessened administrative burden and resilience to fraud in intellectual property ownership, blockchain technology applications are endless and far more radical and diverse, ranging from healthcare to the fashion industry, from solar energy to management of intellectual property rights.

 Blockchain use for intellectual property rights management